 - Health and Wellness Consultant, Educator1, Writer, or Speaker

-- Health and Wellness Consultant within Community Health Organizations, Government, Residential Care Facilities, Schools, Prisons, Community Wellness programs, Retirement Villages, Old Age Homes, Frail Care Centers, Nursing Homes and Home Healthcare Agencies
+- Health and Wellness Consultant within Community Health Organizations, Government, Residential Care Facilities, Schools, Prisons, Community Wellness programs, Retirement Villages, Retirement Homes, Frail Care Centers, Nursing Homes, and Home Healthcare Agencies

 - Health and Wellness Practitioner